ZubairM-1997/jeeta-matchmaking-backend/README.md

 If you want to test out the reset and update password functionality, you will need to go into src/user/user.controller.ts, and change the email from jettamatchmaking@outlook.com to your own outlook email, and make sure the value of EMAIL_PASS in the environment variables is the password you use to login to that account.

-5) Or if you want, you can spin up a docker container using "docker-compose up"
+5) Or if you want, you can spin up a docker container using "docker-compose build" then "docker-compose up"

 There are 6 Admin endpoints